mpourmpoulis/PythonVoiceCodingPlugin/README.md

 ## Limitations

-There are of course certain limitations:
+There are of course certain limitations which I would like to make clear from the start:

 * Currently I do not fully support python > 3.3 (Still, you can work on code that contains some new features such as async and await keywords, f-strings).
 That's because Sublime uses python 3.3.6 and I rely on the standard library´s ast module to parse the code.
 An alternative could have been astroid but it itself uses typed_ast, which contains C code, something which I wanted to avoid.
-The plugin will most likely eventually change to a client server architecture and simply use an up to date ast module from python 3.7 or the new 3.8.
+The plugin will most likely eventually change to a client server architecture and simply use an up to date ast module from python 3.7 or the new 3.8. please note that this restriction only concerns the users of new syntactical features.
+There is no problem , for instance, if you use a new standard library function.

 ![](gif/l1.gif)